tmorin/homecloud-ansible/README.md

 ## Requirements

-Each hosts must fulfilled the following constraints:
+Each hosts must fulfill the following constraints:

 - Operating System: Ubuntu (18.04, 20.04) and Debian (Stretch, Buster)
 - CPU Architecture: amd64 or arm64
 - Memory: at least 2Go

-If `longhorn` is enabled: 1 available storage block device (i.e. an sd-card, an usb disk ...) for each node storing data

-If `dnas` is enabled: 1 available storage block device (i.e. an sd-card, an usb disk ...) for each node storing data
+When `longhorn` is enabled, the data are stored a block device, i.e. `/dev/???`.
+The collection handles the preparation of two kinds of block devices: the hardware component like a Sd-Card or a Loop Device based on a `.img` file.

+When `dnas` is enabled, the data are stored a block device, i.e. `/dev/???`.
+The collection handles the preparation of only block devices based on a hardware component like a Sd-Card, USB disk ...

 ## Dependencies